Best-Rated Electricity Providers NSW

 Owned by renewable energy generation company Snowy Hydro, Red Energy operates across NSW, Victoria, Queensland, South Australia and the Australian Capital Territory.
 The retailer offers a selection of unique market offers, with most plans featuring variable rates, but no lock-in contracts or exit fees.
 Aside from great customer service, Red Energy’s biggest selling point is its partnership with Qantas, which sees customers pocket two Frequent Flyer points for every dollar on their bill that’s paid on time.

-Red Energy Prices
+Red Energy prices

 Here are the Red Energy plans on our database for NSW.
 These are products from a referral partner†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 3911kWh/year for a residential customer on a single rate tariff.
+This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 2. Alinta Energy